 - You will own the specification and purchase of instrumentation and controls hardware

 - You will generate electrical schematics for I&C systems and how it integrates into the larger DAQ system

-- You will perform end-to-end uncertainty analysis in order to guide component selection and system design.
+- You will perform end-to-end uncertainty analysis to guide component selection and system design

 - Minimum of a B.S. degree in electrical, computer, or mechanical engineering

 - 2+ years’ hands-on experience with instrumentation and control systems

 - Design of electrical and DAC systems for hazardous locations (Class I, Div.
 1 and Div.
 2)